Search results for "The Lion King"

 King Henry II (Patrick Stewart) keeps his wife, Eleanor (Glenn Close) locked away in the towers because of her frequent attempts to overthrow him.
 With Eleanor out of the way he can have his dalliances with his young mistress (Yuliya Vysotskaya).
 Needless to say the queen is not pleased, although she still has affection for the king.
 Working through her sons, she plots the king's demise and the rise of her second and preferred son, Richard (Andrew Howard), to the throne.
 The youngest son, John (Rafe Spall), an overweight buffoon and the only son holding his father's affection is the king's choice after the death of his first son, young Henry.
 But John is also overly eager for power and is willing to plot his father's demise with middle brother, Geoffrey (John Light) and the young king of France, Phillip (Jonathan Rhys Meyers).
 Geoffrey, of course sees his younger brother's weakness and sees that route as his path to power.
 Obviously political and court intrigue ensues

 George Bernard Shaw’s breezy, delightful dramatization of this classic fable—about a Christian slave who pulls a thorn from a lion’s paw and is spared from death in the Colosseum as a result of his kind act—was written as a meditation on modern Christian values.
-And Pascal’s final Shaw production plays it broadly, casting comic character actor Alan Young as the titular naïf.
+Pascal’s final Shaw production is played broadly, with comic character actor Alan Young as the titular naïf.
 He’s ably supported by Jean Simmons, Victor Mature, Robert Newton, and Elsa Lanchester.

 Maria travels from NYC to Egypt with her mother, Sarah, to research the legend of the White Lion.
 When entering a pyramid found in the distance, she meets a boy searching for his father.